Scaling to Larger Datasets

-You may occasionally need to import massive numbers of records (tens or hundreds of millions of records) to Algolia in a short period of time.
+You may occasionally need to import massive numbers of records (in the tens or hundreds of millions) to Algolia in a short period.
 While Algolia can handle a high load of indexing requests, there are caveats to keep in mind.
-This guide will review some tips and tricks to help you safely import your data.

-Our engine always prioritizes search operations, which means indexing won’t negatively impact the search performance.
+The engine always prioritizes search operations, which means indexing doesn’t impact the search performance.

-If possible, it’s best to keep us in the loop when you have planned to index a massive quantity of data.
-With some heads up, we can help by both monitoring the infrastructure and engine and optimizing the configuration of the machines and indices.
-For example, we might need to manually fine-tune the internal sharding of the indices for your specific type of data.
+If possible, it’s best to keep Algolia in the loop when you plan on indexing a massive quantity of data.
+With advanced notice, we can help by monitoring the infrastructure and engine, and optimizing the configuration of the machines and indices.
+For example, we might need to manually fine-tune the internal indices sharding for your specific data.

-Either your dedicated Solutions Engineer or email@example.com will be able to help you out.
+Contact either your dedicated Solutions Engineer or firstname.lastname@example.org to prepare for massive indexing operations.

-It’s always better to set the settings of your index before pushing the records (you will only need to do this once per index, not at every batch).
-The
+It’s best to configure your index before pushing the records.
+You only need to do this once per index.

 searchableAttributes setting is particularly important beforehand to ensure the best indexing performance.
-By default we index all the attributes, which requires significantly more processing than only indexing the necessary attributes.
+By default, Algolia indexes all attributes, which requires more processing power than indexing only necessary ones.

 Ensure the data fits on your machine

-It’s worth noting that since we process the data, the actual size of an index is often larger than the size of the raw data.
-The exact multiplication factor depends heavily on the structure of your data and configuration of your index, but it is generally 2 to 3 times.
+Since Algolia processes your data, the actual size of an index is often larger than the size of your raw data.
+The exact factor heavily depends on the structure of your data and configuration of your index.
+Usually, it’s between two to three times as large.

-We highly recommend using our API clients for pushing data, as opposed to the REST API or a custom wrapper built on top of the REST API.
-Our API clients contain many optimizations for both performance and reliability.
+It’s best to use the official API clients for pushing data, as opposed to using the REST API directly, a custom wrapper, or an unofficial client that Algolia doesn’t maintain internally.
+The official API clients follow strict specifications that contain optimizations for both performance and reliability.
 These optimizations are required when performing bulk imports.
-If necessary, you can build a wrapper on top of our API clients.

-All of our API clients have a Save objects method that allows you to push objects in batches.
-Pushing the objects one by one is a lot harder to process for the engine, because it needs to keep track of the progress of each individual job.
-Batching will greatly decrease the overhead.
+All official API clients have a Save objects method that lets you push records in batches.
+Pushing records one by one is a lot harder to process for the engine because it needs to keep track of the progress of each job.
+Batching decreases the overhead.

-You can push the data from multiple servers, or from multiple workers in parallel.
+You can push the data from multiple servers, or multiple parallel workers.